BRAIN FOG… OR SOMETHING MORE SERIOUS (1)

 Lyme brain fog can resemble dementia—but the underlying cause is different.

-While dementia reflects progressive brain degeneration, Lyme-related cognitive symptoms are typically driven by inflammation and immune dysfunction.
+While dementia reflects progressive neurodegeneration, Lyme-related cognitive symptoms are typically driven by neuroinflammatory and immune-mediated processes.

 Recognizing this distinction can prevent misdiagnosis and guide more appropriate care.